redpanda-data/connect/README.md

 docker pull jeffail/benthos
 ```

-On macOS, Benthos can be installed via Homebrew:
+Benthos can also be installed via Homebrew:

 ```shell
 brew install benthos
 ```

-There are also specialised distributions of Benthos for
-[serverless deployment][serverless].
+For more information check out the [getting started guide][getting-started].

 ## Run